LaneCommunityCollege/aspects_packages/README.md

 # aspects_packages
 An Ansible utility role that helps manage OS package state based on what OS is on the target.
+Can also manage simple pip packages.

 # Requirements
 Set ```hash_behaviour=merge``` in your ansible.cfg file.